 Fed up of staring at a drawer full of receipts?!

-The new 2017-18 tax year is the first of the four "phase in" years of Section 24's implementation.
+The new 2019-2020 tax year is the second of the four "phase in" years of Section 24's implementation.
 This spreadsheet will ensure your data is recorded correctly as a result of these changes.

 With the RITA Property Accounts spreadsheet you can now keep thorough and complete records of your property whether for business purposes or just your own personal portfolio.
 In addition, it is good practice to separate records between properties, especially if you let more than one.